MicrosoftDocs/learn/learn-pr/azure/design-your-migration-to-azure/resources/design-doc.md

 ## Notes

 Discusses using Azure Migrate to assess your existing workloads, then using Azure Site Recovery and Azure Database Migration Service to migrate.
+Identify the capabilities of each service, and how to select the appropriate migration tool for your workload.
 This will likely be a topical module with interactivity coming from scenarios and quiz questions.

 Supporting documentation: